jwaldimer/hackmetrix-abm-api/README.md

 ### Api endpoints

-1. SignUp: Create an user into the app
+1. SignUp: Create an user into the app.
   ```
   POST /signup
   ```